Nielsen realization in dimension four and projective twists: Multi-twists, projective twists and multi-reflections

 Here $b_f^\pm$ denote the maximal dimensions of the positive-definite and negative-definite $f$-invariant subspaces of the free part of $H_2(X)$.
 Lastly, since $ \widetilde{X}$ is a double cover of $X$, we also have

 where $\chi$ denotes the Euler characteristic.

 Combining these equalities, we see that the topology of $X$ is quite restricted:

-By the hypotheses of the proposition, we conclude that $[T_R] \neq 1$ in $\M(X)$. \end{proof}
+By the hypotheses of the proposition, we conclude that $T_R^m \neq 1$ in $\M(X)$ for any odd integer $m$. \end{proof}

-\begin{remark} The proof of the proposition in fact shows that for an essential $R$, we have $[T_R] \neq 1$ in the \emph{topological} mapping class group $\pi_0(\textrm{Homeo}^+(X))$.
-One can see that for a non-essential $R$ this would not be the case: Take for instance the standard embedding of $\RP$ in $ \CP$ as the fixed point set of the complex conjugation.
-Since $T_R$ acts trivially on the homology by Proposition~\ref{prop:PT}(a), it follows from \cite{Quinn} that is topologically isotopic to the identity.
-We should also note that there are examples of essential projective planes with normal Euler numbers $\pm 1$; we present one in Lemma~\ref{lem:Hitchin}(b) below. \end{remark}
+\begin{remark} The proof of the propositionshows that for an essential $R$, we actually have $T_R \neq 1$ in the \emph{topological} mapping class group $\pi_0(\textrm{Homeo}^+(X))$.
+However, for a non-essential $R$ this does not need to be the case: Take for instance the standard embedding of $\RP$ in $ \CP$ as the fixed point set of the complex conjugation; it is Lagrangian with respect to the standard Fubini-Study K\"{a}hler form $\omega_{FS}$ on $ \CP$.
+Since $T_R$ acts trivially on the homology by Proposition~\ref{prop:PT}(a), it follows from \cite{Quinn} that $T_R=1$ in $\pi_0(\textrm{Homeo}^+(\CP))$.
+And in fact, by Gromov's work in \cite{Gromov}, $T_R=1$ even in $\M(\CP, \omega_{FS})$, and thus in the smooth mapping class group $\M(\CP)$. \end{remark}

+There are essential projective planes with normal Euler numbers $\pm 1$ in closed \mbox{$4$--manifolds}; we present a particularly interesting example in Lemma~\ref{lem:Hitchin}(b) in Section~\ref{sec:proofthmb} and further examples in the proof of Theorem~C in Section~\ref{sec:proofthmc}.